V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Dataset

 \subsection{Evaluation Metrics}

-We follow prior works~\cite{tian2024token, wang2024omnidrive}'s approach to evaluate model performance.
-For the grounding questions (Q1, Q2, Q3) and the notable object identification question (Q4), the evaluation metrics are F1 score, precision, and recall.
-The ground-truth answers and model outputs contain objects' center locations.
-If the center distance between the ground-truth answer and the model output is less than a threshold value, this output is considered as a true positive.
-We set the threshold value to be $4$ meters, a typical length of a vehicle.
+We follow prior works~\cite{tian2024token, wang2025omnidrive}'s approach to evaluate model performance.
+For the grounding questions (Q1, Q2, Q3) and the notable object identification question (Q4), the evaluation metric is F1 score.
 For the planning question (Q5), the evaluation metrics are L2 errors and collision rates.
-The ground-truth answers and model outputs contain $6$ future waypoints, so we calculate the L2 errors on those waypoints.
-When calculating collision rates, we assume each of the CAVs' bounding box sizes is $4$ meters in length, $2$ meters in width, and $1.5$ meters in height.
-We place each CAV's bounding box at the model's output future waypoints and calculate the Intersection-over-Union~(IOU) between the CAV's bounding box and every ground-truth object's annotation bounding box in those future frames.
-If the IOU is larger than $0$, it is considered as a collision.

-We also propose a competitive baseline model, \textbf{\namemethod}, for this LLM-based collaborative driving problem, as shown in \cref{fig:model}.
-Our model is a Multi-Modal LLM (MLLM) that takes the individual perception features of every CAV as the vision input, a question as the language input, and generates an answer as the language output.
+We propose a competitive baseline model, \textbf{\namemethod}, for this LLM-based collaborative driving problem, as shown in Figure \ref{fig:model}.
+Our model is a Multimodal LLM (MLLM) that takes the individual perception features of every CAV as the vision input, a question as the language input, and generates an answer as the language output.